NNPDF/pinecards/README.md

   original new > patch.patch`.
 The patches are applied in an unspecified order, using `patch -p1 ...`.

+* The `postrun.sh` file (optional).
+This is a BASH script which is run after the successful generation of the PineAPPL grid and can be used to perform additional operations, such as rescaling.
+The environment variable `$GRID` contains the relative path the PineAPPL grid.

 ## Generating the PineAPPL grid(s)
 Provided the above files, the production of the grids only requires the user to run the `./run.sh [dataset]` script.
 The script takes as only parameter the